-947. If, pursuant to advertisement by the police, owners of found property or persons who have lost it attend and prove their right to it, the property itself or the money received from it shall be given to them, after receiving from them or deducting expenses incurred for maintaining the property and for advertising, as well as the finder's fee due the finder.
-(Section 948).
+947. If, pursuant to advertisement by the police, an owner of found property or a person who has lost it attend and prove his or her right to it, the property itself or the money received from it shall be given to him or her, after receiving from him or her or deducting expenses incurred for maintaining the property and for advertising, as well as the finder's fee due to the finder (Section 948).